 Basal implants are the most advanced implants, successful for any condition of bone.
-Basal implants can be used on patients with any bone density and any bone volume.
-Basal implants engage the highly dense cortical bone which has least propensity for resorption.
-Basal bone is present in everyone, despite severe bone loss due to gum disease or loss of teeth.
+It can be used on patients with any bone density and any bone volume.
+These implants engage the highly dense cortical bone which has least propensity for resorption.
+Basal-bone is present in everyone, despite severe bone loss due to gum disease or loss of teeth.
 As such, they are highly recommended for patients who are in need of bone grafts and sinus lift.

 How can Basal Implants be placed in deficient bone without bone grafts and sinus lift